IvanGodinez21/Themes-for-aidenwallis-Spotify-Now-Playing/themes/static/README.md

 # These folders contains different themes
-All themes are ordered by the type and the primary color.
+All of these themes aren't animated

 **More themes are cooming Soon™.**